 We probably don't need to tell you to turn the car around the second you realize that you don't have your passport.
 But if you've arrived at the airport with only a few hours before your flight, not enough time to get home and back, and without proper identification, you're going to miss your flight.
-If you're traveling to any international destination, including Canada and Mexico, there is no way you're getting on a plane without a passport.
+If you're traveling to any international destination, there is no way you're getting on a plane without a passport.

 So now you've missed your flight.
 You still have a chance to save your vacation.
 Stop crying -- everyone is staring.
 First, go to your airline's check-in desk and try to get on the next flight.
-If you're already on your way home, pull over the car and call your airline.
+If you're already on your way home, pull the car over and call your airline.
 Airlines' policies on missed or canceled flights vary, so you may find a sympathetic ear or you may end up paying full price for a new ticket.
-For more information on what to do if you miss your flight, read Four Common Travel Disasters and How to Prevent Them.
+For more information on what to do if you miss your flight, read 4 Common Travel Disasters and How to Prevent Them.

 I've never seen a suitcase explode in the middle of the airport, although I've often envisioned this scenario after stuffing my rectangular bag so tightly that it ends up in the shape of a ball.
 We live in reality, as opposed to an animated cartoon world, so the worst thing that could happen to your overstuffed bag is probably a broken zipper, which may or may not produce a gaping hole with your underwear hanging out.
 Are you no longer carrying a suitable suitcase while traveling?
 Here's what you do: